AppleBreak1/EP45-UD3P-Customac/README.md

 ICH SATA Control Mode -> AHCI (Required)

-Onboard H/W 1394 -> Disabled
+Onboard H/W 1394 -> Disabled (May cause sleep issue if enabled.
+However, patch has been applied to DSDT to resolve the issue)

 Onboard SATA/IDE Device -> Disabled (Better to disable if not used.
 It will only slow down posting otherwise)